 The nClimDiv data set follows the USHCN's methods to detect and correct station biases brought on by changes to the station network over time.
-The transition to a grid-based calculation did not significantly change national averages and totals, but it has led to improved historical temperature values in certain regions, particularly regions with extensive topography above the average station elevation-topography that is now being more thoroughly accounted for.
-An assessment of the major impacts of the transition to nClimDiv can be found at: www.ncdc.noaa.gov/news/transitioning-gridded-climate-divisional-dataset.
+The transition to a grid-based calculation did not significantly change national averages and totals, but it has led to improved historical temperature values in certain regions, particularly regions with extensive topography above the average station elevation- topography that is now being more thoroughly accounted for.
+More information on the transition to nClimDiv can be found at: www.ncei.noaa.gov/access/monitoring/dyk/climate-division-database-transition.